devitocodes/devito/docker/README.md

 ### [Devito] on GPU

 Second, we provide three types of images to run [Devito] on GPUs.
-These two images are tagged `devito:nvidia-nvc-*`, `devito:nvidia-clang-*`, and `devito:amd-*`.
+These thee images are tagged `devito:nvidia-nvc-*`, `devito:nvidia-clang-*`, and `devito:amd-*`.

-- `devito:nvidia-nvc-*` is intended to be used on NVIDIA GPUs.
+- `devito:nvidia-nvc-*` is intended to be used on NVidia GPUs.
 It comes with the configuration to use the `nvc` compiler for `openacc` offloading.
-This image also comes with cuda-aware MPI for multi-gpu deployment.
+This image also comes with CUDA-aware MPI for multi-GPU deployment.
-- `devito:nvidia-clang-*` is intended to be used on NVIDIA GPUs.
+- `devito:nvidia-clang-*` is intended to be used on NVidia GPUs.
 It comes with the configuration to use the `clang` compiler for `openmp` offloading.
-This image also comes with cuda-aware MPI for multi-gpu deployment.
+This image also comes with CUDA-aware MPI for multi-GPU deployment.
 - `devito:amd-*` is intended to be used on AMD GPUs.
 It comes with the configuration to use the `aoompcc` compiler for `openmp` offloading.
-This image also comes with gpu-aware MPI for multi-gpu deployment.
-Additionally, this image can be used on AMD CPUs as well since the Rocm compiler are preinstalled.
-You will need to modify `DEVITO_PLATFORM`  to `` at runtime to reflect this architecture.
+This image also comes with Rocm-aware MPI for multi-GPU deployment.
+Additionally, this image can be used on AMD CPUs as well since the Rocm compilers are preinstalled.
+You will need to modify `DEVITO_PLATFORM` to `amd` at runtime to reflect this architecture.

-#### NVIDIA
+#### NVidia

-To run the NVIDIA GPU version, you will need [nvidia-docker] installed and specify the gpu to be used at runtime.
-See for examples a few runtime commands for the NVIDIA `nvc` images.
+To run the NVidia GPU version, you will need [nvidia-docker](https://github.com/NVIDIA/nvidia-docker) installed and to specify the gpus to use at runtime with the `--gpus` flag.
+See for example a few runtime commands for the NVidia `nvc` images.

 ```bash